TonnyG95/MyHomeBackend/README.md

 - As a site admin, I can delete users

 ### Seller Stories
-- As a seller, I can add a new listing to webiste
+- As a seller, I can add a new listing to the website
 - As a seller, I can create, read, update and delete my listings
 - As a seller, I can upload pictures for my listings
-- As a seller, I can display my or my compnay contant information
+- As a seller, I can display my or my company contact information
-- As a seller, I can display my other lisintgs on my profile
+- As a seller, I can display my other listings on my profile

-### Buyer/Tenent Stories
+### Buyer/Tenant Stories
 - As a buyer, I can view a listings
-- As a buyer, I can see pictures of property
+- As a buyer, I can see pictures of the property
-- As a buyer, I can see seller contact infromation
+- As a buyer, I can see the seller's contact information
-- As a buyer, I can all listings by seller i'm interest in
+- As a buyer, I can see all listings by seller I'm interested in
-- As a buyer, I can view map and property location
+- As a buyer, I can view maps and property location
 - As a buyer, I can view listing details

 [Back to top](#table-of-contents)

 # Testing

 ### Testing User Stories